cooklang/cooklang-org/content/docs/_index.md

 summary: About the CookLang markup language
 ---

 CookLang is the markup language at the center of an open-source ecosystem for cooking and recipe management.
-In Cooklang, each text file is a recipe written as plain-english instructions with markup syntax to add machine-parsible information about required ingredients, cookware, time, and metadata.
+In CookLang, each text file is a recipe written as plain-english instructions with markup syntax to add machine-parsible information about required ingredients, cookware, time, and metadata.